stephanbcbauer/standards.catena-x.github.io/docs/guides/how-to-lint-and-test-your-helm-chart.md

 ---
-title: How lint and test your helm chart
+title: How to lint and test your helm chart
 ---

 This how-to will show you some options, how you can improve the quality of your helm chart by linting and testing it in a GitHub workflow.

-There is also guidance on how you can run the checks on your local machine, so that you are able to lint and test your chart, before pushing it the remote repository.

 ## GitHub workflow